-1.2 B-graphs
+1.2 The Category of B-graphs

 A graph-with-boundary G is a graph together with a partition of V into two sets B and I. The elements of B are called boundary vertices and those of I are interior vertices.
 We will call a graph-with-boundary a "B-graph" for short.